Your Guide to Buying and Cooking Lamb

 How to Buy a Leg of Lamb

 Leg of lamb comes in three different packages: bone-in, boneless and butterflied.
-Bone-in leg of lamb might contain the shank (French style) or the shank bone may be removed (American style).
+Bone-in leg of lamb might contain the shank (French style or frenched rack of lamb) or the shank bone may be removed (American style).
 Either way, keep in mind that while bone-in leg of lamb is usually less expensive than boneless, you’re also paying for the weight of the bone.

 The bone has been removed for boneless leg of lamb cuts, creating an uneven piece of meat.
 That means it needs to be rolled and tied for even cooking.
 Most boneless leg of lamb comes in netting, which means it’s already rolled up and tied.
 It’s convenient, but you would have to cut the netting open to season the inside of the roast.
 Butterflied leg of lamb, on the other hand, is also boneless but it’s not tied.
 This makes seasoning easier, but you have to know how to roll and truss the roast before cooking it.
 (Don’t worry: It’s just as easy as tying a pot roast).